 The St. Joseph Watershed covers the entire Hillsdale area.
 The river flows through Hillsdale Township and the City of Hillsdale south to north and the Hillsdale Mill Pond is an impoundment of the river (please see the Hydrology and Topography map).
 Baw Beese Lake, Bull Head Lake, Winona Lake, and the Barber Lakes are located on the periphery of the City of Hillsdale.
 Middle Sand Lake and South Sand Lake are located in the western edge of the Township and King Lake is located on the southern boundary of the Township.
 Wetlands are located primarily along the peripheries of local rivers and streams.
-These resources offer the opportunity to educate students about the importance of aquatic resources, the natural and manmade features which affect them, and the need to protect them.
+These resources offer the opportunity

+5 All information is adapted from the Soil Survey of Hillsdale County, Michigan. to educate students about the importance of aquatic resources, the natural and manmade features which affect them, and the need to protect them.